asyncapi/generator/docs/generator_template.md

 1. Imports the MQTT module from the paho package, which provides the MQTT client functionality.
 2. Assigns the MQTT broker address `test.mosquitto.org` to the variable MQTT broker.
 This specifies the location where the MQTT client will connect to.
-3. Creates an instance of the MQTT client object.
+3. Defines an instance of the MQTT client object.
 This object will be used to establish a connection with the MQTT broker and perform MQTT operations.
-4. Establishes a connection to the MQTT broker.
-This command connects the MQTT client to the broker.
+4. Defines that on client instance creation, it connects to the broker.
-5. The MQTT topic to which the client will publish messages.
-6. This command publishes the temperature change information to the MQTT broker.
+5. The `sendTemperatureChange` is a function that client user invokes to publish a message to the broker, and its specific topic.

 In summary, this code sets up an MQTT client using the paho-MQTT library.
 It connects to the `test.mosquitto.org` MQTT broker, and the `sendTemperatureChange()` method publishes temperature change information to the `temperature/changed` topic whenever called.

-### 2.Test the client
+### 2. Test the client

 You'll interact with the Temperature Service using the client module you created above.
 You'll create an instance of the client using `client = TemperatureServiceClient()` and then use `client.sendTemperatureChange` function to publish messages that Temperature Service is subscribed to.
 Create a **test/project/test.py** file in your project and add the code snippet below: